Samana Suk Limestone

 The Samana Suk Limestone is a Middle Jurassic geological formation in Pakistan, cropping out across the Salt Range from the western side.

-It is believed that the formation was once a coastal environment due to the presence of dinosaur footprints and ammonites being found within close vicinity, with the deposition of the formation having occurred over three different depositional environments including open marine, lagoon, and beach settings.
+The formation is thought to have once been a coastal environment.
+Dinosaur footprints and ammonites found in close proximity support this reading, and the sediments themselves were laid down across three distinct settings: open marine, lagoon and beach.

 Fossil content

 Ammonites and belemnites are common within the Samana Suk Limestone.
-Indeterminate remains identified as Dinosauria indet. and Theropoda indet. were also identified from the formation.
+Indeterminate remains attributed to Dinosauria indet. and Theropoda indet. have also been recorded from the formation.

 Dinosaur footprints

-A trackway of fifteen dinosaur footprints known as the Mianwali trackway was identified at Baroch Nala, Malakhel, near Mianwali in the Samana Suk Limestone by Muhammad Sadiq Malkani in 2006.
-He described the site in 2007 and the trackway contained four footprints of a megalosauroid ("Samanadrinda surghari") and eleven footprints of a sauropod ("Malakhelisaurus mianwali").
-It is also the first trackway discovered in Asia which preserves wide-gauge trackways of sauropods.
+A trackway of fifteen dinosaur footprints, known as the Mianwali trackway, was identified at Baroch Nala, Malakhel, near Mianwali by Muhammad Sadiq Malkani in 2006 and described the following year.
+It comprises four footprints attributed to a megalosauroid ("Samanadrinda surghari") and eleven to a sauropod ("Malakhelisaurus mianwali").
+The site is also notable as the first trackway discovered in Asia to preserve wide-gauge sauropod tracks.

-Shortly after 2007, the trackway was partially destroyed by coal mining and road construction leading to the loss of all four theropod footprints.
-Hydraulic machinery later destroyed several of the sauropod footprints before 2011.
+The trackway's condition has deteriorated significantly since its discovery.
+Coal mining and road construction destroyed all four theropod footprints shortly after 2007, and hydraulic machinery accounted for several of the sauropod footprints before 2011.